Emory University: Rankings and reputation

+Controversies

-In 2012, following an internal investigation led by Emory Provost Earl Lewis and Jones Day Law Firm, Emory University announced that members of Emory University's Office of Admission and Institutional Research intentionally misreported data concerning entering students' standardized test scores and class rankings between 2000 and 2012 to standard reference sources and third parties who rank colleges and universities.
-For example, while the office reported that 89% of its students graduated in the top 10% of their class, only 75% actually had.
-Following the investigation, the individuals responsible for the misreportings were fired or resigned and the university issued a public apology.
-The university made several corrective actions in 2012 and 2013, including the hiring of independent data advisers, to ensure accurate data collection and reporting in the future.
+In 2012, Emory University underwent an internal investigation that revealed deliberate falsification of information by members of Emory University's Office of Admission and Institutional Research.
+These individuals intentionally misreported data concerning entering students' standardized test scores and class rankings between 2000 and 2012 to standard reference sources and third parties who rank colleges and universities.
+The falsified data aimed to boost the university's rankings.
+For example, while the office reported an 89% graduation rate within the top 10% of the class, the actual figure stood at only 75%.
+Following the investigation, the individuals responsible either resigned or were terminated, and the university issued a public apology to address the misconduct.
+To prevent future inaccuracies in data collection and reporting, Emory University took corrective actions in 2012 and 2013.
+These measures included the employment of independent data advisers to ensure the accuracy and integrity of the university's data management processes.

 Research

 Facilities and partnerships

 Emory University is classified among "R1: Doctoral Universities – Very high research activity".
 In 2021, Emory received $894.7 million from external funding agencies.
-Emory University leads the nation in the number of students with Kirschstein-National Research Service Award pre-doctoral fellowships from the National Institutes of Health.
+Emory University leads the nation in the number of students with Kirschstein-National Research Service Award pre-doctoral fellowships from the National Institutes of Health (NIH).